Club: none | Opening: 2010 | Capacity: 50,000 seats

 History and description

-The Aviva Stadium is the national stadium of Ireland and the standard playing venue of the Irish national team.
+The Aviva Stadium is the national stadium of Ireland and the playing venue of the Irish national team.
 It also hosts most of the nation’s major rugby matches.

 The Aviva Stadium was built on the place of the old Lansdowne Road Stadium, which was one of the oldest stadiums in the world when it got demolished in 2007.
 Construction of the Aviva Stadium started right after and finished in early 2010.
 The stadium had a price tag of €410 million and was designed by Populous.

 In 2011 the stadium was the playing venue of the Europa League final between FC Porto and SC Braga (1-0).
+The stadium has furthermore been selected as one of the playing venues of the Euro 2020 Championships which are played across Europe.

 The Aviva Stadium’s most notable feature are its curvilinear shaped stands enclosing the complete stadium, a shape chosen to make sure that the surrounding houses get enough sunlight.
 The stadium holds a total of 10,000 premium seats as well as 1,300 seats in corporate boxes.
-All seats are covered.

 The Aviva Stadium is located in central Dublin in the Ballsbridge area, about 2 kilometres from the city centre.
 The walk from St Stephen’s Green park or the Trinity College area will take 20 to 30 minutes.